Refer a friend

 Geography School Trips & Tours to Barcelona & Catalonia

-A geography school trip to the popular and cosmopolitan city of Barcelona provides pupils with numerous exciting study opportunities.
+A geography school trip to the cosmopolitan city of Barcelona provides pupils with numerous exciting study opportunities.
 Our most popular geography tours to the Catalonia region are designed to cover a host of study themes.

 The city itself provides many examples of preserved heritage and planned regeneration.
-Our geography field trips to Barcelona offer a choice of full day modules; Montjuïc, Port Olympic and Port Vell offer excellent case studies of redevelopment and regeneration, and the city’s distinct urban zone lends itself to comparisons with urban models.
+Our field trips to Barcelona offer a choice of full day modules; Montjuïc, Port Olympic and Port Vell offer excellent case studies of redevelopment and regeneration, and the city’s distinct urban zone lends itself to comparisons with urban models.